Bixi81/COVID-19/README.md

 *Last update: 10 April 2020*

-This article presents a brief overview of the current development of COVID-19 cases in Germany.
-I investigate the rate of growth of newly discovered/reported infections/deaths in Germany and look at short term development of cases, assuming an unchanged growth rate.
-Find the R source code [here](https://github.com/Bixi81/COVID-19/blob/master/covid_19_county_data_germany.r).
+This article presents a brief overview of the current development of known COVID-19 cases/deaths in Germany.
+I investigate the rate of growth of newly discovered/reported infections/deaths and look at short term development [here](https://github.com/Bixi81/COVID-19/blob/master/covid_19_county_data_germany.r).

 **1. Current Situation**